-Step 2: Whenever possible, include everyone who is involved in meeting the List goal when you generate the list of risks.
-These are the people who know everything what might go wrong.

-keep you from List everything, good and bad, big and small.
-Let everyone participate meeting the and write down every risk that is generated.
-The most unlikely statement goal (the may turn out to be the biggest, most realistic risk to meeting your goal.
+Step 2: Whenever possible, include everyone who is involved in meeting the goal when you generate the list of risks.
+These are the people who know what might go wrong. that could keep you from meeting the meeting the down every risk that is generated.
+The most unlikely statement and write down every risk that is generated.
+The most unlikely statement may turn out to be the biggest, most realistic risk to meeting your goal.